sulhadin/last-letter-game/README.md

  - Tests

 ## Why useReducer ?
+Since this is a small project, a normal global state can be stored using `useState` in [GameProvider](./src/context/GameProvider.tsx) however, I decided to store game preferences as well, so a small global management state is needed here.
-A better state management can be used here, but since a couple of state we have, we can stick with redux or etc.
+In other words, a better state management can be used here, but since we just have a couple of states, we can stick with `useReducer` etc.